pranaychandekar/keras-sagemaker-train/README.md

 <p align="center">
   <img src="/images/kst-01.png" alt="Amazon SageMaker console Notebook instance">
 </p>

  2. For the instance type, select '***ml.t2.medium***'.
 Since we won’t be performing heavy operations, I chose a small instance.
 You can choose any instance as per your requirements.
 The details of different SageMaker instances are available [here](https://aws.amazon.com/sagemaker/pricing/instance-types/).
 <p align="center">
   <img src="/images/kst-02.png" alt="Notebook instance type">
 </p>

  3. Create a new IAM role by selecting '***Create a new role***' and select the options shown in the below image for the role configuration.
 Click ‘***Create role***’ to create a new role and then hit ‘***Create notebook instance***’ to submit the request for a new notebook instance.
 <p align="center">
   <img src="/images/kst-03.png" alt="Amazon SageMaker new IAM Role">
 </p>

 It takes a few minutes for the Notebook instance to become available.
-The status will change from ‘Pending’ to ‘InService’ once the instance becomes available.
+The status will change from ‘***Pending***’ to ‘***InService’*** once the instance becomes available.
 In the meantime, let's change the policies of our IAM role.
 Our IAM role associated with the Notebook instance needs a read and write access to Amazon Elastic Conatiner Repository or ECR.
 We need this in order to push our algorithm docker images from our Notebook instance and for Amazon SageMaker training job instance can pull this image for training.
  1. Click on the name of the Notebook instance we just created.
 This will open a page with details about the Notebook instance.
 <p align="center">
   <img src="/images/kst-04.png" alt="Notebook instance details page">
 </p>

  2. From the details page, click on the IAM role associated with this instance.
 This will open a page with IAM role details.
 <p align="center">
   <img src="/images/kst-05.png" alt="IAM Role details page">
 </p>

  3. Click on ‘***Attach policies***’ and then search for ‘***AmazonEC2ContainerRegistryFullAccess***’ policy, select it and then click on ‘***Attach policy***’.
 Please make sure to check the checkbox next to the policy before hitting `Attach policy`.
 <p align="center">
   <img src="/images/kst-06.png" alt="Attach ECR policy IAM Role">